-If, on the other hand, the GEN.SG and GEN.PL are not 'alike' in the sense of not coming from the same source, then the competition may not be at issue or at least not be the only factor that affects the choice.
+If, on the other hand, the G.sg. and G.pl. are not "alike" in the sense of not coming from the same source, then the competition may not be at issue or at least not be the only factor that affects the choice.
 We then expect that the ratio of observed performance errors should not be at random.
 The grammatical sources of each of these endings are then likely to be different.